 The early administration of antitoxin is of priority in diphtheria.
 Simultaneously, antibiotic therapy with penicillin G should be started.
 Persons who have contacted infected people and asymptomatic carriers should receive penicillin V or clarithromycin prophylactically.
-Other Corynebacteria are often multi-resistant and are only sensitive to vancomycin, teicoplanin, and linezolid.
+Other Corynebacteria are often multidrug-resistant and are only sensitive to vancomycin, teicoplanin, and linezolid.
 Immunization with diphtheria toxin is also helpful.
-Suspicion of disease, infection, and death by diphtheria are reportable.
+Suspicion of disease, infection, and death from diphtheria are reportable.

-Listeria monocytogenes is an opportunistic pathogen that causes foodborne infectious disease, mostly seen in immunocompromised individuals, and vulnerable groups, such as pregnant women, neonates, and the elderly, with a high mortality rate up to 20–30% of clinical cases.
-It may cause mild and self-limiting febrile gastroenteritis in healthy people.
+Listeria monocytogenes is an opportunistic pathogen that causes foodborne infectious disease.
+Infection is common in immunocompromised individuals and in vulnerable groups, such as pregnant women, neonates, and the elderly, with a high mortality rate of up to 20–30% of clinical cases.
+Infection may cause mild and self-limiting febrile gastroenteritis in healthy people.

 Attributes of Listeria

-L. monocytogenes secretes a pore-forming toxin called listeriolysin O. On blood-containing agars, this toxin causes ß-hemolysis; this characteristic allows the differentiation of virulent and avirulent strains.
-This toxin is analogous to streptolysin O from A-streptococci and pneumolysin from Pneumococci.
+L. monocytogenes secretes a pore-forming toxin called listeriolysin O. On culture with blood-containing agars, this toxin causes ß-hemolysis; this characteristic allows the differentiation of virulent and avirulent strains.
+The toxin is analogous to streptolysin O from group A streptococci and pneumolysin from Pneumococci.

-Listeria are very resistant to outer influences as they can even survive the pasteurizing of milk.
+Listeria is very resistant to outer influences as it can even survive the pasteurizing of milk.
 This special attribute is used in diagnostics in the form of cold enrichment.
-Also, in the body, listeria protect themselves from the host’s immune defense by an intracellular stay.
+Moreover, in the body, Listeriae protect themselves from the host’s immune defense by residing intracellularly.

-In infected cells, listeria causes an evagination of the host cell by actin increase.
-Due to this evagination, the bacteria can enter neighbor cells without any contact with the extracellular defense.
+In infected cells, listeria causes an evagination of the host cell by increasing in size.
+Due to this evagination, the bacteria can enter neighboring cells without any contact with the extracellular defense.

 Incidence and epidemiology of Listeria

-Listeria can be found in the intestine of domestic and wild animals as well as humans.
-It also occurs in samples of soil, water, and waste.
+Listeria can be found in the intestine of domestic and wild animals and in humans.
+It also occurs in soil, water, and waste.
 Very often it can be isolated from milk and milk products.

 Typically, occupationally exposed persons like butchers, farmers, or veterinary medicals are infected.
-Moreover, pregnant women and unborn children, who have relative immunosuppression, hare at risk of listeria infection.
+Moreover, pregnant women and unborn children, who have relative immunosuppression, are at risk of listeria infection.
 About one-third of listeriosis affects pregnant women and newborns.
 Next to rubella and toxoplasmosis, listeriosis is the most frequent prenatal infection in Germany.
-Due to contaminated food, local outbreaks with several infected persons can occur.
-In Germany, the prevalence is at 1–4 cases per 1,000,000 inhabitants per year.
+Due to contaminated food, local outbreaks can occur.
+In Germany, the prevalence is 1–4 cases per 1,000,000 inhabitants per year.

 Pathomechanism of listeriosis

-L. monocytogenes mostly finds its way into the host organism from the intestine over the M cells of the Peyer plaques and from there into local lymph nodes.
+L. monocytogenes mostly infects the host organism via the intestine over the M cells of the Peyer plaques and from there into local lymph nodes.
 From there, further spread takes place over the thoracic duct into the blood.
-Afterward, they are absorbed from macrophages and leave the phagosome via pore-forming listeriolysin.
+Afterward, the bacteria are absorbed from macrophages and leave the phagosome via pore-forming listeriolysin.

-In the cytoplasm of the macrophages, they can reproduce unimpededly, leading to a release of chemotactic factors and monocytosis.
+In the cytoplasm of the macrophages, they can reproduce unhindered, leading to a release of chemotactic factors and monocytosis.
 The specific immune defense leads to the formation of granulomas.

 Laboratory diagnosis for Listeria

-As testing material, liquor, blood, forewater, and tissue samples can be used.
-The cold resistance of listeria is useful for isolation because only a few other bacteria can grow at 4°C (39.2°F) (so-called cold enrichment).
+Amniotic fluid, blood, and tissue samples can be used as testing material.
+The cold resistance of listeria is useful for isolation because only a few other bacteria can grow at 4°C (39.2°F) (known as cold enrichment).
 The propagation takes place on blood agar or in trypticase-soy-bouillon.

 The colonies are small and white; in virulent stems, they are additionally surrounded by a flare of ß-hemolysis.
 In liquid culture mediums, they show a typical somersault-like movement.
 In microscopy, they often appear coccoid.